Benn7445/Pattern/README.md

 # Minecraft Server Website with Next.js 13
-ReadMe of Pattern project built with Next.js 13.
+Pattern project built with Next.js 13.
 In this repository, you'll find the source code and necessary files to build a website specifically designed for managing and presenting a Minecraft server.

 ## Current State